 These are still great food stock options if you are looking to save some money initially but you will have to spend more time and money restocking once food goes bad.

 The second option for building a food stock is to buy an emergency food supply.
-We personally recommend this option because it is the easiest way to get into prepping and takes the least amount of time to build a long lasting food stock.
+We personally recommend this option, made of professionally dehydrated and freeze dried food, because it is the easiest way to get into prepping and takes the least amount of time to build a long lasting food supply with a 25 year shelf life.

-Freeze-dried fruits and vegetables or dehydrated emergency food has a shelf life of 25 years and removes the need for yearly restocking.
-Not to mention, our survival food resembles your normal meals much closer to stocking beans and rice.
+Freeze-dried fruits and vegetables or dehydrated emergency food has a shelf life of 25 years and removes the need for yearly restocking as part of the survival rules.
+Not to mention, our survival food sample resembles your normal meals much closer to stocking beans and rice.

 This is not just our opinion, our kids love freeze-dried food and we often have to stop them from stealing from our stock.